Joseph (2018 film)

 Joseph is a 2018 Indian Malayalam-language crime thriller film directed by M. Padmakumar and written by Shahi Kabir.
 It stars Joju George, Dileesh Pothan, Irshad, Athmiya Rajan, Johny Antony, Sudhi Koppa, Malavika Menon, and Madhuri Braganza.

 The story, an investigation thriller, develops through the life of four retired policemen.
 Some scenes in movie (the double crime scene in beginning) is based on real life experience from the writer, Shahi Kabir.
 Joju won the Kerala State Film Award for Best Character Actor and also won Special Mention in the National Awards.
 The film was remade in Tamil as Visithiran (2022), in Telugu as Sekhar (2022), and in Kannada as Ravi Bopanna (2022).
 A Hindi remake is also being made with Sunny Deol in the lead.

 Plot

-Joseph, a retired detective with sharp investigating skills, lives a lonely life, and is separated from his wife Stella, who is now married to another person named Peter.
+Joseph, a retired detective CPO with sharp investigating skills, lives a lonely life, and is separated from his wife Stella, who is now married to another person named Peter.
 One day, Joseph is called by SP Venugopal to investigate a crime scene involving the murder of an old couple.
 He reaches the crime scene and begins his investigation.
 Upon questioning the people present at the crime scene, it is revealed that a person named Manu was the first to witness the incident when he came to supply milk to their house and was also the one who informed the police.